Request a callback today »

 • Whether they are making the request under the Equality Act 2010 e.g. a “reasonable adjustment” for a disability.

-It is good practice to allow a work colleague or Trade Union representative to attend the discussion with the employee.
+It remains good practice to allow a work colleague or Trade Union representative to attend the discussion with the employee.
 This should be made clear to the employee before the discussion and sufficient time should be allowed to organise representation.

 After the meeting, an outcome would be given in writing, with the right of appeal if the request is being rejected.